 I decided to take a boat ride, this time without a sail.
-It was a lovely day for a boat trip.
-I hopped on one headed to Vaxholm Island, a popular destination an hour east of the city.
+It was a lovely evening for a trip, so I hopped on a boat headed to Vaxholm Island, a popular destination an hour east of Stockholm.
 I found a quiet place to sit and put my feet up for a change.
 I watched the world drift by serenely, feeling well.
 I had been good company for myself today though I missed talking to someone.
-That's one of the hardest things about traveling solo - there's no one to review the day's adventures with over a beer.
-Or a boat ride.
-Adjusting to this reality will take a while, I realized.
-I don't do social media.
-I tried a few platforms early on, but they didn't click with me and I hated the idea of wasting my time in the bottomless pit of the Internet.
-As a result, however, I don't have an "audience" for photos or travel updates, adding to my soloness.
-It's alright.
-I'll take the peace-and-quiet.
-In the meantime, we push on.